ykabaran/TwitterSplash/README.md

 # Twitter Splash for Android
 by Yildiz Kabaran

 A simple replication of the Twitter's splash animation as seen in Twitter iOS app.
-The animation can be used any app logo as long as a transparent icon with a solid background is provided.
+The animation can be used with any app logo as long as a transparent icon with a solid background is provided.

 ![Preview Image](http://i.imgbox.com/8wktpX5A.gif)